HomeArticle

 Editor | Huang Yida

-The financial report shows that Tencent achieved revenue of 192.869 billion yuan in Q3 2025, a year - on - year increase of 15%, slightly exceeding market expectations.
-The positive growth of the three core businesses - gaming, advertising, and financial technology and enterprise services to varying degrees was the main support for Tencent's steady revenue growth this quarter.
+The financial report shows that Tencent achieved revenues of 192.869 billion yuan in Q3 2025, a year - on - year increase of 15%, slightly exceeding market expectations.
+The positive growth of the three core businesses - gaming, advertising, and financial technology & enterprise services to varying degrees was the main support for Tencent's steady revenue growth this quarter.

-In terms of business, the core highlight of the gaming business was that the overseas gaming revenue skyrocketed by 43% year - on - year this quarter; the growth of advertising business revenue benefited from both the increase in advertising loading rate and the growth of advertisers' investment.
-AI was also an important internal driving force for revenue growth; the growth of financial technology and enterprise services revenue reflected on the one hand the recovery of the economy driving the warming - up of financial technology - related demand, and the growth of enterprise services revenue was mainly driven by the cloud business.
+In terms of business, the core highlight of the gaming business was that the overseas gaming revenue skyrocketed by 43% year - on - year this quarter; the growth of advertising business revenue benefited from both the increase in advertising loading rate and the growth of advertisers' investment, and AI was also an important internal driving force for revenue growth; the growth of financial technology & enterprise services revenue, on the one hand, reflected the economic recovery driving the rebound of financial technology - related demand, and the growth of enterprise services revenue was mainly driven by the cloud business.

 Chart: Summary of Tencent Holdings' financial report; Source: Company financial report, 36Kr

-Subsequently, investors turned their attention to Tencent, the largest listed Internet giant in China.
-However, at its 2024 annual earnings conference, when responding to the growth rate of capital expenditure in 2025, Tencent gave a vague figure: "low teens".
-"Low - teens" means about 10 - 13% of the full - year revenue in 2025.
+At its 2024 annual earnings conference, when responding to the capital expenditure growth rate in 2025, Tencent gave a vague figure: "low teens".
+The Chinese meaning of "low teens" is about 10 - 13% of the full - year revenue in 2025.

-Considering that Tencent's revenue in 2024 was 660 billion yuan and adding the part of performance growth, the market generally expected Tencent's capital expenditure in 2025 to be around 90 billion yuan, only about a 17% increase compared with the 76.8 billion yuan of capital expenditure in 2024.
-Obviously, the "Low Teens" expectation at the beginning of 2025 could not meet the market's appetite.
+Considering that Tencent's revenue in 2024 was 660 billion yuan and adding the part of performance growth, the market generally expected Tencent's capital expenditure in 2025 to be around 90 billion yuan, only about a 17% increase compared to the 76.8 billion yuan of capital expenditure in 2024.
+Obviously, the "low teens" expectation at the beginning of 2025 could not meet the market's appetite.

-With the release of Tencent's third - quarter report, it was clear that the capital expenditure guidance would be further lowered, only indicating that it would be higher than that in 2024.
-If in the second - quarter report, the market could accept the reason of "chip shortage" caused by overseas export controls when Tencent's capital expenditure was low and hoped for a rebound in Q3.
-Although Tencent has announced a further reduction in capital expenditure, the company also clearly stated that its current GPU reserves can fully meet internal usage needs.
+With the release of Tencent's third - quarter earnings report, it was clear that the capital expenditure guidance would be further lowered, only indicating that it would be higher than that in 2024.

 Chart: Tencent's capital expenditure level in recent years; Source: Company financial report, 36Kr

-In this round of domestic AI infrastructure construction, Alibaba took the lead, while other Internet giants such as Tencent and ByteDance were much more low - key.
-This was significantly different from the fierce competition among overseas companies such as Google, Amazon, and Microsoft.
-This phenomenon was essentially determined by the competitive landscape of the cloud market.
-The intense competition among multiple overseas giants in the cloud market was more intense than that in the domestic market.
+In the current round of domestic AI infrastructure construction, Tencent has been relatively low - key, which is significantly different from the fierce competition among overseas companies such as Google, Amazon, and Microsoft.
+This phenomenon is essentially determined by the competitive landscape of the cloud market.
+The intense competition among multiple overseas giants in the cloud market is more intense than that in the domestic market.

 In the global cloud market in Q2 2025, Amazon accounted for 32%, Microsoft 22%, and Google 11%, with growth rates of 17.5%, 39%, and 31.7% respectively.
-Microsoft and Google, with relatively lower market shares, were catching up.
-Correspondingly, Alibaba Cloud was dominant in the domestic market.
+Microsoft and Google, with relatively lower market shares, are catching up.
+Correspondingly, Alibaba Cloud in China is dominant.
 According to Omdia data, in the first half of 2025, Alibaba Cloud's market share was 35.8%, far ahead of Volcengine Cloud in second place with 14.8% and Huawei Cloud in third place with 13.1%.

 Chart: Competitive landscape of the domestic cloud market in H1 2025; Source: Omdia, 36Kr